willjhliang/notes/Books/🔑 The Seven Habits of Highly Effective People.md

 5. Processes that focus on the problem and not the person.

 ## Seek first to understand, then to be understood
+We often rush into prescriptions without taking time to form a diagnosis.
+In interpersonal relations, the most important principle is to understand the other person first before we demand to be understood.

+Empathic listening is a crucial skill that's often overlooked.
+Most listen with the intent to reply, not understand—this causes us to see the other's message through our own paradigms instead of their's.
+If we listen to understand, we satisfy the other person's need to be understood, and that will open up communication on all fronts.

+At its core, empathic listening is just rephrasing content and reflecting feeling, but underlying the words is a balance between logical and emotional responses, slowly peeling away layers of understanding and identity.
+Gradually, we'll understand the other person's paradigms—things they've taken to be facts of life—and express our own ideas to a much more receptive audience.

 ## Synergize